StargrrlMoonlight/Scandinavian-Microsoft-Meetup/Azure App Services/README.md

   - Implement a remote instrumentation strategy for mobile devices

 - Create Azure App Service API apps
-  - Create an Azure App Service API app
+  - Create an Azure App Service API app using Azure CLI/PowerShell
-  - Create documentation for the API by using open source and other tools
+  - Create documentation for the API using Swagger

 - Implementing Azure Functions